When you create a Unity project, Unity creates a folder for your project which contains an Assets

-You can bring assets created outside of Unity into your Unity project.
-To do this, you can either export the file directly into the Assets
+You can either export the asset file directly into the Assets

-folder for your project, or copy it into that folder.
-For many common formats, you can save your source file directly into your project’s Assets
+folder, or copy it into the folder.
+For many common formats, you can save the source file directly into your project’s Assets

 folder and Unity can read it.
 Unity also detects when you save new changes to the file and re-imports files as necessary.